Educational resource on peptide research. Read our editorial standards →

 Best Longevity Peptides in 2026: An Evidence-Based Ranking

 The longevity peptide space ranges from FDA-approved compounds with cardiovascular outcomes data to preclinical-only molecules with striking rodent results.
-Here's an evidence-based ranking ordered by how much actual human data supports their longevity-relevant effects.
+The ranking below is ordered by how much actual human data supports each compound's longevity-relevant effects.

 Read article